-Our journey into rash actions leading to ominous results began with either fire or language.
-The fuel for this journey has been an ongoing desire to overcome any natural obstacles to comfort and security, followed by the desire to invent ways of increasing comfort and security further.
-Buddha put it most succinctly, “pleasures are the bait, the result is pain”.
-The Tao Te Ching has much to say on this as well, e.g., With desire choosing anything, of doing I see no satisfied end.
+Humanity’s rash actions leading to ominous results (#16) began with either fire or language.
+The stimulus triggering this, and which we share with all animals, was the innate urge to overcome any obstacle to comfort and security.
+Problems arose as we over-succeeded via our incessant desire and capability to invent ways of continuously increasing comfort and security.
+Buddha summed it up well, “pleasures are the bait, the result is pain”.
+Chapter 29 agrees, With desire choosing anything, of doing I see no satisfied end.

 Alas, our solutions always seem to present us with even graver problems, culminating in an ability to wipe out life on earth through a nuclear war.
-See, D.C.
-Lau’s Woe to him who wilfully innovates while ignorant of the constant.
+As D.C.
+Lau says in chapter 16, Woe to him who willfully innovates while ignorant of the constant.

-Youthful minds are less capable of envisioning the unintended, often adverse, consequences of ‘progress’.
-One has to screw up for decades to really appreciate how much ‘the road to hell is paved with good intentions’.
-The most important thing in life, the bottom line, is health.
+Young minds are less capable of envisioning the unintended, often adverse, consequences of ‘progress’.
+Experiencing a long life replete with losses and errors helps to appreciate viscerally how true ‘the road to hell is paved with good intentions’.
+The most important thing in life is health.
 That is the essence of survival.
-Everything else is simply indulging one’s daily self-interests.
-What began with fire as a tool of survival, will end with the ultimate advancement in the cause of survival – health and long life.
-With long life comes increasing mental health – wisdom and pseudo free will– and this will enable us to return to living in greater harmony with the rest of life on earth.
-Yes, human history has a happy conclusion despite all its thrilling ups-and-downs midway.
+Everything else is simply icing on the cake, indulging our daily desires.
+What began with fire as a tool for survival will end with a vital advancement for the sake of survival… health and long life!
+With long life usually comes increasing mental health and deeper wisdom.
+This, more than any other factor, should enable us to return to living in greater harmony with the rest of life on earth.
+I feel human history has a happy conclusion despite all its thrilling ups-and-downs midway.

 (1) About Archaeology says: